raycast/extensions/extensions/parallels-virtual-machines/README.md

 # Parallels Virtual Machines

-Launch and control virtual machines.
+List virtual machines in Parallels Desktop.
+Open, start, resume, and suspend virtual machines.

 You may need Parallels Desktop Pro in order to use this extension.